zorrowang/LeetCode/docs/Languages/Java/data-structure/Array.md

 ### Two-Pointer Technique

-Two-pointers are really an easy and effective technique that is typically used for searching pairs in a sorted array, or one slow-runner and the other fast-runner..
+Two-pointers are really an easy and effective technique that is typically used for searching pairs in a sorted array, or one slow-runner and the other fast-runner.

 Given a sorted array A (sorted in ascending order), having N integers, find if there exists any pair of elements (A[i], A[j]) such that their sum is equal to X.